'Disgrace of Gijon' memories accompany Germany into U.S. clash

 In a twist of fate, Algeria striker Rabah Madjer, who had put his team into the lead against the Germans in their famous 2-1 group win at that tournament, got some form of revenge a few years later.

-Playing for Portugal's Porto he scored a late equalizer against Bayern Munich with his team scoring again to lift the 1987 European Cup with a 2-1 comeback win, in of all places, Vienna.
+Playing for Portugal's Porto he scored a late equaliser against Bayern Munich with his team scoring again to lift the 1987 European Cup with a 2-1 comeback win, in of all places, Vienna.

 "That 1982 game is a long time ago," Klinsmann told reporters after his team conceded a stoppage-time goal to draw 2-2 against Portugal on Sunday and set up the decider against Germany.